hudson-and-thames/arbitragelab/docs/source/copula_approach/cvine_copula_strategy.rst

 C-vine Copula Strategy
 ======================

 With the power of vine copula, we are able to model the relation among several random variables.
-Speficifally we aim to trade based on the information generated from the vine copula model.
+Specifically we aim to trade based on the information generated from the vine copula model.
 Similar to traditional bivariate approaches, we use the conditional (cumulative) probability to gauge whether the target stock is underpriced or overpriced against other stocks, and generate trading signal based on them